mqtthiqs/at-doc/docs/modules/comb.md

 The following parameters have as many independently-modulatable instances as there are comb filters (see [Modulation](../atelier/modulation.md)).

-- **Transposition**: Transposes all comb filters by a given amount of semitones.
+- **Transposition:** Transposes all comb filters by a given amount of semitones.
-- **Decay scale**: Scales the decay time by the given multiplier.
+- **Decay scale:** Scales the decay time by the given multiplier.

 ### Global controls

-- **Mix**: Crossfades the dry signal (0%) with the wet signal (100%).
+- **Mix:** Crossfades the dry signal (0%) with the wet signal (100%).

 The following parameters have as many independently-modulatable instances as there are comb filters (see [Modulation](../atelier/modulation.md)).

-- **Spread**: Channel-locality of each comb filter's processes.
+- **Spread:** Channel-locality of each comb filter's processes.
 At 0%, each comb filter processes only the channels it is assigned to (see the global [Spread](../atelier/multichannel.md#spread) section); at 100%, each comb filter processes all channels in parallel (multi-mono).
-- **Gain**: Output gain of all comb filters.
+- **Gain:** Output gain of all comb filters.
 Combined with the gain of each filter.
-- **Damp**: Amount of damping, or how much high frequencies (higher than the resonance) are attenuated as decay progresses.
+- **Damp:** Amount of damping, or how much high frequencies (higher than the resonance) are attenuated as decay progresses.
 At 0% no or very minimal damping is applied, leading to a metallic tone; at 100%, the harmonic content of the input is immediately attenuated into a sine at the resonance frequency.
-- **Warp**: Warps the resonant partials, from purely harmonic (0%) to .
+- **Warp:** Warps the resonant partials, from purely harmonic (0%) to .
 It works by introducing a complex all-pass filter in the feedback loop, delaying some frequencies more than others at each round-trip.
-- **Phase**: Controls where in the delay loop the output signal is picked up, i.e. only at the end (0%) or in the middle as the sum of the forward and backward direction (100%).
+- **Phase:** Controls where in the delay loop the output signal is picked up, i.e. only at the end (0%) or in the middle as the sum of the forward and backward direction (100%).
 At 100%, phase cancellations are such that only odd harmonics ring.
-- **Predelay**: Introduces a short delay before the input signal hits the comb filter loop.
+- **Predelay:** Introduces a short delay before the input signal hits the comb filter loop.

 ## Tips and tricks